igorhaf/elevate-admin/README.md

 Installation
 ------------

-composer require encore/elevate-admin
+composer require igorhaf/elevate-admin

 Then run these commands to publish assets and config：

-php artisan vendor:publish --provider="Encore\Admin\AdminServiceProvider"
+php artisan vendor:publish --provider="Igorhaf\Admin\AdminServiceProvider"

 After run command you can find config file in config/admin.php, in this file you can change the install directory,db connection or table names.